ozanoguz/fgt-oci-hol/docs/section-4-oci-advanced-routing.md

 To achieve this, first create a route table in the FortiGate Hub VCN and use that route table in Hub VCN DRG attachment ingress routing.

-Create a route table in FortiGate Hub VCN as below.
-You can give a name using your group student-ID.
+Create a route table in FortiGate Hub VCN as shown below.
+Use the Student ID you used in the credential portal when naming it.

 Navigation path: